reecer/generator-webpack-frontend/README.md

 yo webpack-frontend
 ```

-> You can optionally skip the npm & bower install with the `--skip-install` flag.
+> You can skip the npm install with the `--skip-install` flag.

 ### Add Component